Souzooka/MT-Text-Extractor/README.md

 ### Installation

 MT-Text-Extractor requires no external dependencies.
-To compile and run this project, simply Ooen TextExtractor/TextExtractor.sln in Visual Studio, and simply press the "Build" button.
+To compile and run this project, simply open TextExtractor/TextExtractor.sln in Visual Studio, and simply press the "Build" button.

 ### Use